RamirezKaren-FS/Server-Side-Languages/README.md

 # Module 2

+configured the second module with working error codes. could not figure out why the first route was not working but when no information was prompted for the adding of a movie the correct errors showed.

 Will start work on making my second model and adding the information for the second model on video through postman.